 Figure EU.1-18 is the cumulative distribution plot for packet loss.
-As was the case in the previous measurement period, very few consumers experience high levels of packet loss.
-90% of xDSL consumers, with xDSL technology exhibiting a slightly larger distribution than either cable or FTTx, experience only 1% packet loss or less.
-This indicates the vast majority of consumers experience very low packet loss.
+As was the case in October 2013, very few consumers experience high levels of packet loss.
+90% of xDSL consumers experience only 1% or less packet loss.
+It should also be noted that xDSL has a slightly wider distribution than cable and FTTx, whose distributions are virtually identical.
+This is a strong indication that the vast majority of consumers experience very low packet loss.

-Figure EU.1-18: Cumulative Distribution of Packet Loss, by technology c.1.6 DNS Resolution and Failure Rate
+Figure EU.1-18: Cumulative Distribution of Packet Loss, by technology

+DNS Resolution and Failure Rate C.1.6